 MRI brain, MRA vertebral arteries

 Nothing wrong; needs anti-depressants.
-Patient not treated.
+Patient not

 “Feeling tired, brain fog, memory problems, muscle pain.”

-Also has hives, headaches, throat sores, sleep disturbances.
+Also has hives, headaches, throat sores, sleep

 Runny nose, itchy eyes, cognitive dysfunction